ynashed/simboone/pytorch/README.md

 ```

   - `--data_file` Path to `.h5` data file
+  - `--std` Standard deviation to add noise to ground truth parameters
   - `--sample_id` Every `.h5` file has many samples.
 Pick one of them to test.
   - `--num_step` Number of optmization steps.
   - `--print_step` Frequency to print loss.